About the Sixth Form

 • Duke of Edinburgh Scheme

-• Football and netball teams
+• Sport teams

 • Study skills days

-• Becoming ‘teaching assistants’ in main school
+• Wider responsibility in main school as role models

 • Individual work placements